IlluminatePossibilities/TheGlobalVariables/README.md

 ### j.
 Scalability

-The choice of serverless as a platform allows much faster scaling than if container or VM based infrastructure were used.
+The choice of serverless as a platform allows much faster scaling than if a container or VM-based infrastructure were used.
 Also, the scaling characteristics of the services are, for the most part, handled by the cloud provider (AWS).
-There are some services that have scaling limits (i.e. lambda defaults to 1000 concurrent functions running at a time) and these should be monitored so that the limits can be increased before they become an issue.
+Some services have scaling limits (i.e. lambda defaults to 1000 concurrent functions running at a time) and these should be monitored so that the limits can be increased before they become an issue.

 A further benefit of the use of a Serverless platform is that idle cost (the cost when there is no load) will be lower than when VMs or containers are used.

 ### k.
 Total Cost of Ownership

-The total cost of ownership comprises a significant numer of factors.
-In this particular architecture, with exception to new feature development, 3 primary cost factors will make up the majority of the costs.
+The total cost of ownership comprises a significant number of factors.
+In this particular architecture, with the exception new of feature development, 3 primary cost factors will make up the majority of the costs.

 #### i.
 Operational Costs

 Generally the people costs, by way of employees, consultants, or services firms.
-The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high level budget of operational costs and expected expenses in this category.
+The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high-level budget of operational costs and expected expenses in this category.

 #### ii.
 Infrastructure & Cloud Costs

-Generally these would include all the infrastructure, cloud, services, licenses, API subscriptions, and other costs associated with running the application frontend and backend, excluding development.
+Generally, these would include all the infrastructure, cloud, services, licenses, API subscriptions, and other costs associated with running the application frontend and backend, excluding development.
 The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high level budget of operational costs and expected expenses in this category.
 The budget will be created utilizing example scenarios, or, more precise numbers if real world expected user figures are availalbe.
 A cost breakdown of services will be provided.

 #### iii.
 Security Update Costs

-The primary ongoing development cost not related to feature development on this platform, in addition to responding to events and the infrastructure its self, will be the updates to the application libraries to address ongoing security concerns.
+The primary ongoing development costs not related to feature development on this platform, in addition to responding to events and the infrastructure itself, will be the updates to the application libraries to address ongoing security concerns.
 The application frontend is by far the most vulnerable part of this system in terms of security, and will require ongoing updates.
 The subsequent phase, if applicable and if chosen for the semifinals, will provide an expected high level budget of operational costs and expected expenses in this category.

 ---